alesantuz/musclesyneRgies/README.md

 # musclesyneRgies

-The file "muscle_synergies.R" contains a script that allows to extract muscle synergies from electromyographic (EMG) data through linear decomposition based on machine learning.
+The file "muscle_synergies.R" contains a script that allows to extract muscle synergies from electromyographic (EMG) data through linear decomposition based on unsupervised machine learning.
 Specifically, here we adopted the non-negative matrix factorization (NMF) framework, due to the non-negative nature of EMG biosignals.
 However, this method can be applied to any other kind of data sets, from time series to images.

 # Quick instructions to run the script
 - [Download R](https://cran.r-project.org/mirrors.html) and install